harness/developer-hub/docs/internal-developer-portal/flows/custom-actions.md

 1. `Title` : Name of the Pipeline.
 2.  `url` : Execution URL of the Pipeline e.g.: `https://app.harness.io/ng/account/********************/module/idp-admin/orgs/default/projects/communityeng/pipelines/uniteddemo/executions/**********/pipeline?storeType=INLINE`

-Once you create the workflow with this custom action, you can see the pipeline URL running in the background and executing the flow.
+Once you create the workflow with this Workflow action, you can see the pipeline URL running in the background and executing the flow.

 ![](./static/flow-ca-1.png)